-E3.
+E4.
 The GP analyses the alarm situation and decides to perform no actions.

-If the GP that the alarm situation requires no action, he updates the Workflow document with a new task, “Analysis and No Actions”.
+If the GP decides that the alarm situation requires no action, he updates the Workflow document with a new task, “Analysis and No Actions”.

 In the Workflow Document, the task “Analysis and No Actions” is characterized by: